HOCKING HILLS STATE PARK

 The family campground is situated on a wooded ridge and is open year-round on a first-come, first-served basis.
 Reservations are required for the group camp areas which allow tents only.
 There are also 30 walk-in family sites with pit latrines.

 The dining lodge contains a restaurant, meeting rooms, TV lounge, game room, snack bar and an outside swimming pool.
 There are no sleeping facilities at the lodge.
-The park office, also located inside the lodge, is open year-round.
+The park office is open year-round.

 Cottages and Cabins